Syllables, Phonemes and Phonemic Awareness

 Illiterate people and young children are not aware of any separate sounds in speech.
 This is because humans learn spoken language as units of meaning.
 These units of meaning are words.
 It is only when they begin to learn to read and write that the correspondences between sounds and symbols need to be taught.
 This is because written English is an alphabetic language and the written symbols relate to the sounds abstracted from it.

 Written symbols are the basis of alphabetic writing systems.
 Their corresponding sounds are abstractions from the speech stream and they are called ‘phonemes’ when they are part of a meaningful word.

-In order to learn to read and write, children must become aware of the correspondences between the ‘written symbols’ and their ‘phonemes’ within the words of their language.
+When they learn to read and write, children become aware of the correspondences between the ‘written symbols’ and their ‘phonemes’ within the words of their language.